 Iceland has glaciers, icebergs and also steamy volcanoes, geysers, geothermal area for which it is also known as Land of Ice and Fire.
 Iceland is a land of contrasts between hot and cold.
 You will find extreme cold places and extreme hot places.
 As Iceland can be visited both in summers and winters but read this to know When is the best time to visit Iceland.

 Before planning for Iceland, read Things to know about Iceland.
 There are many natural scenic locations which come while driving where you can find the famous Icelandic Horses.
 Icelandic horses are the purest forms of breed in the world.
 If you come to Iceland and don’t meet an Icelandic horse then it is a big miss.
+The month of May is not peak season in Iceland and considered as shoulder season so traveling Iceland in May for 1 week is also an interesting option.
 Read about 13 reasons to visit Iceland in March.

 Iceland can be enjoyed with kids too, read more about Iceland with kids.
 Iceland has unpredicted weather and so always be prepared for it.
 Warm clothes with waterproofing shoes and jackets are always required.
 Though Iceland has rough and unpredictable weathers, it is recommended to go for a guided tour through Iceland’s official tourism site.